yuskegoto/cloudvision_test/README.md

 Google Cloud Vision API Client Side JS demo for apd
 by: Yuske Goto

-You can check out this demo <a href="http://apd.yuskegoto.de/cloudvision/index.html">here</a>
+You can check out this demo <a href="https://apd.yuskegoto.de/cloudvision/index.html">here</a>
+This demo also runs Android Chrome.
+Probably also works on iOS 11.
+But not yet tested.

 Based on th client side JS demo by Terrence Ryan http://terrenceryan.com/blog/index.php/working-with-cloud-vision-api-from-javascript/